Bechen2468/YahooFinanceScraper/README.md

 Selenium required.

 WARNING!!!
-This tool is for for research purposise only!
+This tool is ment for research purposes only!
 Webscraping violates YahooFinance-Terms of Service !